redpen-cc/redpen-doc/source/index.rst

 DocumentVlaidator: an inspection tool for technical documents
 ==============================================================

 DocumentValidator is a tool to help a writer or programmer who writes technical documents or manuals that adheres to a writing standard.
-DocumentValidator automates the validation of input documents.
+DocumentValidator automates the verfications of input documents written in natural languages (NOT computer languges such as C++ or Java).
 It works as the same way as CheckStyle, a code inspection tool for Java Language.
-Users add the point to check in the configuration file, and the tool do validation following the settings.
+Users add validators each of which checkes one aspect of the input document into the configuration file, and then following the configurations, this tool does the validation.

 ..
 Note::
    This project is young, but I will update periodically as it is completed.